farahzak/E-commerce/README.md

 5. [Conclusion](#conclusion)

 ## Introduction
 In the fast-paced world of e-commerce, transforming raw sales data into actionable insights is essential for strategic decision-making.
-This project explores regional demand shifts, product-level performance, pricing dynamics, and seasonality patterns typical in  tech durables, CPG and retailer enviroments environments.
+This project explores regional demand shifts, product-level performance, pricing dynamics, and seasonality patterns typical in  tech durables, CPG, and retailer enviroments environments.

 ## Objective